-West Palm Beach Backflow Prevention
+Palm Beach County Backflow Prevention

 Helping You Protect Your Water Supply

 We often take for granted that the water coming out of our faucets is safe to drink – but did you know that it is your backflow prevention device that ensures your potable water isn’t contaminated?
 It is required in all Palm Beach County cities and municipalities to have backflow tested and certified annually or your water can be turned off by your local city inspector.
-Should you suspect your backflow prevention device is not operating correctly or if it has been a long time since it was last inspected, call in the experts at Hi-Tech Plumbing, Air & Electrical.
-Our team of dedicated, experienced plumbers in West Palm Beach can answer all of your questions and ensure your family’s safety.

 Don’t get shut down by your water utilities.
 Call your Hi-Tech pros for your annual backflow certification.
 We provide potable, sprinkler and fireline certifications and testing by our licensed pros.